 West Africa Seed Alliance

-- Create and strengthen private seed enterprises;
+- Created and strengthened private seed enterprises;

-- Provide business management and technical trainings;
+- Provided business management and technical trainings;

-Output Marketing: WASA linked agrodealers and farmer producer groups to commodity traders and crop processors to create market pull for farmer production, and assisted seed companies and associations in establishing seed marketing strategies.
+Output Marketing: WASA linked agro-dealers and farmer producer groups to commodity traders and crop processors to create market pull for farmer production, and assisted seed companies and associations in establishing seed marketing strategies.